vatesfr/xen-orchestra/docs/contributing.md

 The best way to propose a change on the documentation or the code is to create a [GitHub pull request](https://help.github.com/articles/using-pull-requests/).

-> Your pull request should always been against the `next-release`
+> Your pull request should always been against the `master`
 > branch and not against `stable` which is the stable branch!

 1. Create a branch for your work
-2. Create a pull request for this branch against the `next-release` branch
+2. Create a pull request for this branch against the `master` branch
 3. Push into the branch until the pull request is ready to merge
-4. Avoid unnecessary merges: keep you branch up to date by regularly rebasing `git rebase origin/next-release`
+4. Avoid unnecessary merges: keep you branch up to date by regularly rebasing `git rebase origin/master`
-5. When ready to merge, clean up the history (reorder commits, squash some of them together, rephrase messages): `git rebase -i origin/next-release`
+5. When ready to merge, clean up the history (reorder commits, squash some of them together, rephrase messages): `git rebase -i origin/master`

 ### Issue triage